whatnote/Christine-Clyde-Dog-Services/README.md

 - Most of the pictures of the dogs are my own apart from Remy the dog, that was taken by [icephotography](https://www.icephotography.co.uk/)

-- the silluettes of the dogs are free to use pics from

-- documents used are either the geniun article of dummy versions if the orginal contains too much infoamtion.
-Eg the Puiblic Liability policy doesn't provide a PL certificate in the same way an Employer;s Liability policy does.
+- documents used are either the geniun article of dummy versions if the orginal contains too much information.
+Eg the Public Liability policy doesn't provide a PL certificate in the same way an Employer's Liability policy does.
 The PL schedule details everything, including the premium paid and staff discount obtained.
 So I made the decision to provide a dummy certificate.

 ## Acknowledgements